cancerevo/website/content/home/home.md

 # Mission
 The development of cancer is a somatic evolutionary process.
 Evolving diseases are difficult to treat because they adapt to treatment and because they continually diversify --- _from so simple a beginning, endless forms evolved_.
-We are integrating evolutionary theory with quantitative experimentation and genomics to better understand and manage this process.
+We are integrating evolutionary theory with quantitative experimentation and genomics to better understand and manage cancer.